Kitra

-The Efficiency Advantage Using
+The Efficiency Advantage of Using Die-Cast Copper Rotors

-Encouraging Test Results.
+Encouraging Test Results

 Rotor Material